matafokka/vite-awesome-svg-loader/README.md

 ### Project's future

 Integrations with vanilla JS (including support for outputting whole SVG source code) and React are planned for the near future.

-If you want to add a new integration or implement vanilla JS or React integration, please, create an issue to let other people know that the task is taken.

-Then create a PR or update your issue with the source code, if you don't want to deal with this project's development process.

 ### How can I help?